 Increasing public awareness of the need for mosquito control, ongoing surveillance of vulnerable populations and coordination of response to outbreaks offers the best chance of controlling this disease

 The Environmental Health Division takes a lead role in Will County efforts to combat outbreaks of WNV by raising public awareness about the disease through education, surveillance of potentially infected humans, mammals, and birds; and controlling the spread of the disease.
 West Nile Virus is a mosquito-borne virus that can cause mild illness (West Nile fever) or severe symptoms (encephalitis or meningitis) in humans bitten by infected mosquitoes.
 Mosquitoes can become infected when they feed on birds that are carrying the virus.
 Currently there is no vaccine for WNV, and therefore mosquito abatement is one of the most important tools used to reduce the incidence of the disease.
 The young, immune-compromised, and people of the age of 50 and over are more likely to develop serious symptoms from WNV.
 These groups of people should take special care to avoid being bitten by mosquitoes.

 Monday – Friday 8:00AM – 4:30PM

 West Nile Virus Awareness Among the General Public and Health and Veterinarians

-Given the fact that there is no vaccine against WNV, an enhanced understanding of the symptoms and treatment of the disease on the part of physicians and other health professionals affords the best chance of receiving timely medical treatment or palliative care once diagnosed.
+Increased public awareness is key to mitigating the effects of West Nile Virus as outbreaks occur.
+Given the fact that there is no vaccine for WNV, an enhanced understanding of the symptoms and treatment of the disease on the part of physicians and other health professionals affords the best changes of receiving timely medical treatment and/or palliative care once diagnosed.